-- ensure a high profile of the subject. - ensure a full range of relevant and effective resources are available to enhance and support. - ensure progression of the key knowledge and skills identified within each unit and that these are integral to the programme of study / skills progression ladder and are secure at the end of each age phase. - monitor planning and oversee the teaching of Geography. - monitor books and ensure that key knowledge is evidenced in outcomes, alongside and supported by the Headteacher / SLT. - monitor wall displays and undertake pupil interviews. - ensure that the geography curriculum has a positive effect on all pupils, including those who are disadvantaged or have low attainment.
+- ensure a high profile of the subject: champion this subject in school and ensure governors are reported to at least once a year. - ensure a full range of relevant and effective resources are available to enhance and support. - ensure progression of the key knowledge and skills identified within each unit and that these are integral to the programme of study / skills progression ladder and are secure at the end of each age phase. - monitor planning and oversee the teaching of Geography. - monitor books and ensure that key knowledge is evidenced in outcomes, alongside and supported by the Headteacher / SLT. - monitor wall displays and undertake pupil interviews. - ensure that the geography curriculum has a positive effect on all pupils, including those who are disadvantaged or have low attainment.

-Policy Agreed: March 22
+Policy Agreed: April 24

-Policy Review Date: March 2024
+Policy Review Date: April 2026